A delightful new twist for lemon lovers, pizza Sorrentina adapted from a Rozanne Gold article in the Wall Street Journal.

 15 large leaves fresh basil

 1. Place water in a large bowl.
-Stir in yeast, salt and sugar and let sit 5 minutes until mixture begins to bubble.
+Stir in yeast, salt, and sugar and let sit 5 minutes until the mixture begins to bubble.
 Using a wooden spoon, stir in flour until a ball of dough forms; it will be sticky.
 Turn out dough onto a floured board.
 Knead 5 minutes.
 Transfer dough to a large clean bowl and cover tightly with plastic wrap.
 Keep in a warm place for 8 to 12 hours.

-3. Heat oven to 550° degrees or as high as your oven will go and keep it at that temperature for 15 minutes.
+3. Heat the oven to 550° degrees or as high as your oven will go and keep it at that temperature for 15 minutes.
 Meanwhile, soak lemon slices in water for 15 minutes, and then pat dry between sheets of paper towels.

-4. Flour your hands and press on a ball of dough, shape into pizza.
+4. Flour your hands and press on a ball of dough, shape it into pizza.
 Place on a rimmed baking sheet or my preference, on a pizza peel dusted with semolina flour and stretch, using your fingers, until it is approximately 8 inches in diameter.

 I brushed the pizza disk with EVOO and pinches of ground black and red pepper.
 Distribute 3 ounces cheese over the surface, leaving a 1-inch rim.
 Arrange 6 lemon slices over cheese and tuck in 5 basil leaves, then drizzle everything lightly with oil, including the rim and a touch more pepper.
-Place on highest rack in the oven and bake until puffy, about 6 minutes; then turn on the broiler and broil until the crust takes on some color, 30-60 seconds.
-Remove pizza from oven and serve.
-Repeat with remaining dough.
+Place on the highest rack in the oven and bake until puffy, about 6 minutes; then turn on the broiler and broil until the crust takes on some color, 30-60 seconds.
+Remove pizza from the oven and serve.
+Repeat with the remaining dough.